deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     sim.run()

 Before comparing the simulation to the experimental spectrum, you need to add the Gaussian line broadening to the simulation.
-Setup a SignalProcessor object to do a Gaussian lineshape convolution with an FWHM of 50 Hz.
+Setup a SignalProcessor instance to do a Gaussian lineshape convolution with an FWHM of 50 Hz.

 Additionally, you must scale the simulation in intensity to match the